ayaka-notes/overleaf/README.md

 > Only After creating your admin account, can you continue to develop Overleaf.
 >
 > Then, to see real-time changes, run 'bin/down' and 'bin/up' again.

+By the way, overleaf's Dockerfile has something wrong, so use my Dockerfile is a good solution for your time.

+Machine for dev:
+- At least: 2 core 8GB
+- Recommended: 4 core 16GB or more
+- Local Dev: access to ghcr, no need to build dev image.